‘The Good Fight’ Season 2: Premiere Date, Cast, Trailer, And Everything We Know

 Who will be in the new season?

 The first season of The Good Fight followed Christine Baranski as Diane Lockhart, who starred in all seven seasons of its predecessor The Good Wife.
 Baranski was joined by Game of Thrones star Rose Leslie, who plays her goddaughter Maia.
-Cush Jumbo and Sarah Steele, who starred in the original CBS series also returned for The Good Fight, whilst Erica Tazel, Justin Bartha, and Delroy Lindo all joined the cast for the first time.
+Cush Jumbo and Sarah Steele, who starred in the original CBS series, also returned for The Good Fight, whilst Erica Tazel, Justin Bartha, and Delroy Lindo all joined the cast for the first time.

-Over the course of its first ten-episode run, The Good Fight featured regular appearances from members of The Good Wife cast, including Zach Grenier as David Lee, Gary Cole as Kurt McVeigh, and Carrie Preston as Elsbeth Tascioni.
+Over the course of its first 10-episode run, The Good Fight featured regular appearances from members of The Good Wife cast, including Zach Grenier as David Lee, Gary Cole as Kurt McVeigh, and Carrie Preston as Elsbeth Tascioni.

 The Good Fight’s second season is likely to feature similar appearances from members of The Good Wife’s cast.
 However, according to the Inquisitr, Julianna Margulies, who played the show’s lead character Alicia Florrick across its seven-season run, previously ruled out starring in The Good Fight.